1p6/bep44-storage/README.md

 # bep44-storage
 Bittorrent DHT style content-addressable storage for other databases.
-Basically BEP 44 for other databases.
+Basically a generalized version of BEP44.

 ## Example
 ``` javascript